Synology NAS Deals to Watch this Black Friday 2022

 I have always been a long-term fan of the Synology brand as a whole, applauding their recent moves towards Ryzen processors and range-wide adoption of dedicated M2 NVMe cache bays.
 However, the Synology DS1821+, much like the DS1621+, is a giant leap in many ways and the smallest of stumbles in others.
 The switch from Atom to Ryzen embedded processor needs to be recognised for both the big jump it is from a brand that typically errs on the side of caution in hardware.
 Likewise, the inclusion of ECC memory, massive potential-filled PCIe expandability at PCIe 3 x8 and support of popular services like Synology Hybrid RAID (SHR) are certainly a plus.
 But many buyers will be put off by the continued adoption of 1Gbe as standard and the limitation of those NVMe bays to caching ONLY and not raw storage pools.
 With a price tag without storage media at around £1,000 (give or take), this is a big ask to pay for something that has lucrative software potential but arguably lesser hardware potential.
 In short, I do really like the Synology DS1821+ NAS, I just don’t know how long I could be in love with it long-term, as the rest of my network hardware environment embraces faster connectivity.

-Synology DS1621xs 6-Bay NAS
+Synology DS1621xs+ 6-Bay NAS

-Black Friday 2022 – Lowest Priced Synology NAS Drives
+Black Friday 2023 – Lowest Priced Synology NAS Drives

 If you are new to Synology NAS and don’t want to spend much this Black Friday, then that’s ok.
 Synology has a great selection of fantastically low price NAS available to buy this Black Friday in 1 hard drive, 2 hard drive and 4 hard drive sizes.
-Below is the best 3 Budget NAS that Synology features this Black Friday 2022:
+Below is the best 3 Budget NAS that Synology features this Black Friday 2023:

 Synology DS120J 1-Bay NAS

-With the release of the DS120j NAS, when it comes to buying your first network-attached storage device there are several reasons why the Synology range appeals to many.
+With the release of the new DS120j NAS, when it comes to buying your first network-attached storage device there are several reasons why the Synology range appeals to many.
 With a diverse range of hardware and storage options across a wide series of uses, as well as an impressive range of first-party applications, Synology has fast become one of the biggest names in the NAS.
 However, so many users have one tiny problem with most Synology devices, namely the price tag.
 In terms of overall price, you will find that a Synology NAS typically is around 15 to 20% more expensive than most other brands with the same hardware (we will leave software out of the equation for a bit).
 Added to this is the fact that most buyers looking to buy their first unit are nervous in spending large sums of money on a largely unexplored area of technology.
 Luckily Synology has already addressed this problem before with the inclusion of a budget range of devices that serves as a fantastic introduction point to network-attached storage and the Synology Diskstation Manager (DSM) system software.

-Synology DS220J 2-Bay NAS
+Synology DS223J 2-Bay NAS

 Synology DS420J 4-Bay NAS

-Black Friday 2022 – Synology NAS Drives for Photo and Video Editing
+Black Friday 2023 – Synology NAS Drives for Photo and Video Editing

 Synology DS1522+ 5-Bay NAS